raviumadi/trax/Technology.md

 #### Effortless Tracking

-For anyone who’s tried to maintain a workout journal or log their exercises on a fitness app, the Trax Fitness Tracker offers a breath of fresh air.
+For anyone who’s tried to maintain a workout journal or log their exercises on a fitness app, the Trax Workout Tracker offers a breath of fresh air.
 There’s no more forgetting to log a set or worrying about accuracy in counting reps.
 Trax handles it all seamlessly, providing reliable data at the end of each session.

 #### Personalized, Data-Driven Progress